PTSD & Trauma Therapy in NYC

 Fact

-anyone can develop PTSD — men, women and children.
+Anyone can develop PTSD — regardless of gender or age.
 No one is immune.

 Myth